CSC207-fiveguys/music-java-app/README.md

 # Technical Problems
 * the Spotify API does not provide actual music files, so if we wanted to have a "play song" use case we likely would need to use some sort of [downloader tool](https://github.com/SwapnilSoni1999/spotify-dl) or API
-* in order to support "login, ""add friend", and "share playlist with friend" use cases, we will need to be able to sync persistent data with all users, possibly by using a database API
+* in order to support "login", "add friend", and "share playlist with friend" use cases, we will need to be able to sync persistent data with all users, possibly by using a database API